gbrl-mendes/LI_paper/README.md

 **Paths are defined in-script; adjust to your local environment if folder layout differs.**

 ### Citation
-If this workflow is useful for you, or your academic work, please cite the repository and credit the author of the scripts 😊.
+If this workflow is useful for you, please cite the repository and credit the author of the scripts 😊.

 BLAST references, databases, and R packages should be cited according to their individual guidelines.